libretro/docs/docs/guides/cheat-codes.md

 - **RetroArch Handled** are codes that RetroArch itself handles by directly scanning/manipulating the emulator/core memory area.

+# Adding a new cheat code

+If you have a code that doesn't exist in the cheat database that you want to add manually, perform the following steps:

+1. Load the game in question and open the "Cheats" menu from the Quick Menu.

+2. Select either "Add New Code to Top" or "Add New Code to Bottom".

+3. Navigate to the newly added cheat code line and press enter to bring up the cheat code details.

+4. Select the "Code" menu item and press enter.
+A popup text-entry screen will appear.
+Type in your new code and press enter.

+5. Optionally perform the same steps for the "Description" menu item to edit the description.

+6. Ensure the "Enabled" field is set to on.

+7. Navigate back one level to the cheats menu and select "Apply Changes".

 # RetroArch new cheat code searching

 RetroArch now has the ability to search for and create new cheat codes.
 The following is an overview for finding new cheats: